rundeck/docs/docs/manual/workflow-steps/azure.md

 # Azure Workflow Steps

-Azure is Microsoft's web services product.
-It is a cloud computing platform that offers a variety of services including but not limited to storage, networking and analytics.
+The Microsoft&reg; Azure cloud computing platform that offers a variety of services including but not limited to storage, networking and analytics.
 Azure's integration with Rundeck allows you to edit and utilize your Azure services in a Rundeck job.

 ## Azure / Storage / Copy